elvessousa/documentation-starter/content/docs/en/intro.md

 ---
-lang: pt
+lang: en
 title: 'Intro'
 slug: 'intro'
 ---

-> Welcome to docs-starter.
+> Welcome to documentation-starter.

-> This site uses the Gatsby, with typescript and Extended Markdown (MDX) support.
+This site uses the Next.js with typescript and Extended Markdown (MDX) support.
 Learn more by clicking on the links at left.